Understanding Tear Trough Fillers Side Effects: Common and Rare

 9. Granuloma

 Granulomas are small, firm lumps that occur when the body considers the filler a foreign body.
 These inflammatory reactions are extremely rare with modern fillers but can occur, especially with non-biodegradable products.
-Granulomas often occur months or even years after the procedure and can require treatments.
+Granulomas often occur months or even years after the procedure and can require treatment.

 10. Blood Flow Restriction